 Why Translation is necessary:

-Have you seen the traffic signals.
+Have you seen the traffic signals?
 Traffic signals are shown by signs and images so that even an illiterate can make out a meaning of the signals on the way.
 Now when we talk of traffic on the web, nobody knows where your ad is going to land.
-An ad from china may land in Denmark and ads from United States of America might be landing in the Indian subcontinent.
-Internet has turned the whole world into a small village where any body can knock at IP address of any other body on the web.
-But due to linguistic barriers and boundaries the viewers and visitors of your own content, product and services may not be able to understand if your ads are not seen by them in their local languages.
-Ordinarily any body other than an illiterate person will be able to follow either English language, which is accepted worldwide, or their national and regional languages.
-The Google Translator facilitates understanding your ads from far away distant land and one day you might get a call from seven seas abroad to ship your materials as the materials to be supplied by you might be a scarce commodity in that geographical location.
-Though the Google offers the facility to translate the content of the website by selecting the option but in the absence of website translator on your site you miss an opportunity to encash your prospective customers as this hurdle even cannot be removed through telephone or mobile or skype service as they have their own limitations and spoken languages converters are not that much accurate so as to make you and your customer understand the conversations.
+An ad from China may land in Denmark and ads from the United States of America might be landing in the Indian subcontinent.
+The Internet has turned the whole world into a small village where anybody can knock at the IP address of any other body on the web.
+But due to linguistic barriers and boundaries, the viewers and visitors of your content, product, and services may not be able to understand if your ads are not seen by them in their local languages.
+Ordinarily, anybody other than an illiterate person will be able to follow either English language, which is accepted worldwide, or their national and regional languages.
+The Google Translator facilitates understanding your ads from a far away distant land and one day you might get a call from seven seas abroad to ship your materials as the materials to be supplied by you might be a scarce commodity in that geographical location.
+Though Google offers the facility to translate the content of the website by selecting the option but in the absence of website translator on your site you miss an opportunity to encash your prospective customers as this hurdle even cannot be removed through telephone or mobile or Skype service as they have their own limitations and spoken languages converters are not that much accurate so as to make you and your customer understand the conversations.

 © 2013 Ashok Goyal